-Rules and expectation guide the actions of patients within the Recovery Centered Community, help to establish healthy boundaries, and allow healthy behavior to be reinforced.
-By following rules, patients gradually learn to maintain a physical and psychological healthy balance and boundary for themselves.
-Rules create a safe and predictable environment that allows personal growth and recovery to occur.
+Rules guide our actions, establish healthy boundaries, and allow healthy behavior to be reinforced.
+By following rules, patients gradually learn to maintain a physical and psychological Recovery Centered Community.
+Rules create a safe and predictable community that allows personal growth and recovery to occur.

 Major rules are essential to the recovery process.
 They protect the physical and psychological safety of the community and are strictly enforced.
-Violating a major rule may result in discharge from the Recovery Centered Community.
-Any infraction of a major rule is addressed through the RCC Teaming process.
-During the RCC Teaming, the Treatment Team will meet and assess your ability to safely re-join the community, including any necessary treatment plan revisions, therapeutic interventions, consequences, etc. The results of the RCC Teaming will be relayed to concerned parties within 24 hours of the Major Rule violation (if the Major Rule infraction occurs on a holiday or weekend you will be informed by 5 p.m. the following business day).
+Violating a major rule may result in discharge from the treatment program.
+Any infraction of a major rule is addressed through the "Teaming Process."
+During the Teaming, the Treatment Team will meet and assess your ability to safely re-join the community, including any necessary treatment plan revisions, therapeutic interventions, consequences, etc. The results of the Teaming will be relayed to concerned parties following the completion of the Teaming.